Constipation: Symptoms, treatment and prevention

 What is constipation?

-Constipation is when a person is not passing stools, or poo, regularly, or cannot completely empty their bowels.
+Constipation is when a person is not passing stools (poo) regularly, or cannot completely empty their bowels.

-Constipation is a common problem and can affect people of any age, but is more common in older age and pregnancy.
+It is more common in older age and in pregnancy.

 The digestive system